Roberto Maldonado: Early life, education, career and family

-Maldonado was an employee of Gutiérrez's 1986 aldermanic campaign and of Gutiérrez's 1987 re-election campaign.
-Maldonado worked as school psychologist.
-Maldonado worked as a research analyst to the Mayor’s Commission on Latino Affairs.
-In 1988 Maldonado was Director of Management Services for the Mayor's Office of Employment Training, the agency's top purchasing official, in charge of the office's $1 million annual purchasing budget.
-Maldonado doled out hundreds of thousands of dollars in business to companies owned by people in Gutierrez's Puerto Rican political circle, then solicited campaign contributions for Gutierrez from those and other Office of Employment and Training vendors.
-Maldonado resigned the City post days after the publication of an investigative report by the Chicago Sun-Times.
+Maldonado worked as a school psychologist and later as a research analyst for the Mayor's Commission on Latino Affairs.
+He was also involved in the 1986 aldermanic campaign of Luis Gutiérrez and in Gutiérrez's 1987 re-election campaign.

+In 1988, Maldonado served as Director of Management Services for the Mayor's Office of Employment Training.
+In that role, he was the agency's chief purchasing official and oversaw an annual purchasing budget of about $1 million.
+According to reporting by the Chicago Sun-Times, contracts from the office were awarded to companies owned by people connected to Gutiérrez's Puerto Rican political circle, and Maldonado later sought campaign contributions for Gutiérrez from some of those vendors.
+Maldonado resigned from the city position days after the publication of the report.

+Maldonado was married to Nancy Y. Franco Maldonado, who died of pancreatic cancer in 2016.
+They had three children: René, Roberto II and Raquel.

 Cook County commissioner

 Maldonado’s election in 1994 as Cook County Commissioner made him the first Puerto Rican in the nation to serve as a county commissioner.

 As a commissioner, Maldonado was the chairperson of the Stroger and Cermak Hospitals, and Law Enforcement and Corrections Committees.
 Additionally, he served on nine committees: Business and Economic Development, Contract Compliance, Labor, Real Estate, Department of Corrections, Health and Hospitals, Finance, Zoning and Buildings, and Roads and Bridges.